 In Langstone Harbour lie the remains of a large Phoenix Caisson that was abandoned here in 1944.
 This caisson developed a crack during construction and would not have survived the journey to France.
 Instead, it was towed to its present location and abandoned.
 Research at Hampshire Record Office in Winchester showed that in 1960, the caisson was sold by the Admiralty.
 Initially it was due to be sold to SB Lunzer & Co Ltd., a London based company and removed.
 However this prompted protests from local residents and the Admiralty, no doubt somewhat surprised by this response changed the sale conditions.
 Instead of requiring the caisson to be removed, they now stipulated that it must remain undisturbed.
 This wasn’t exactly a good deal for Lunzer (who it is believed, were originally interested in the scrap value of the reinforcing steel), and if their history was often blighted by such poor value purchases, it may help explain their subsequent liquidation.
 The caisson lies on land held under lease by Langstone Harbour Board and in the absence of any other owner, it is most probably considered to be their property today.

 Two more phoenix caissons survive not far away in Portland Harbour.
-In 1946, ten Mulberry Harbour Phoenix Caissons used at Normandy were returned to Portland.
+In 1946, ten Mulberry Harbour Phoenix Caissons, reputedly used at Normandy, were taken to Portland.
 They were used as a breakwater and to provide shelter for the construction of the new Castletown Pier (now Queens Pier) and it was originally intended that all ten would be retained permanently, to create an inner harbour that could be used for berthing large Royal Navy destroyers.